-• All challenges to Components 1 and 2 assessment items must be made by students within 1 week from time of assessment/score release to students (called "challenge window").

-- Block +/- Thread Directors and the Assessment team will determine if a challenge is accepted.
-If an item is adjusted, then all students will receive the adjustment. - Challenges to Components 3 and 5 assessments must be made within 2 business days of release of scores back to students due to the timing of remediation during enrichment week. - Importantly, after the challenge window has closed, the assessment will be finalized and recorded, and no further adjustments will be made.
+- All challenges to Components 1 and 2 weekly assessments must be made by students within 1 week from time of assessment/score release to students (called "challenge window").
+Students must submit their challenge in writing to both Co-Block Directors and the UME Assessment team (UMEassessments@ohsu.edu) who will determine if a challenge is accepted. - All challenges to Components 3 and 5 final assessments must be made immediately (within 1 hour) following the originally scheduled examination in writing to both Co-Block Directors and the UME Assessment team (UMEassessments@ohsu.edu).
+This is to ensure that final assessment scores can be released back to all students and there is timely notification for students remediating during Enrichment Week. - If an item is adjusted, then all students will receive the adjustment.
+Importantly, after the challenge window has closed, the assessment will be finalized and recorded, and no further adjustments will be made.